 “Na upapajjatīti kho, vaccha, na upeti”.

-“Vaccha, ‘does not reappear’ also does not apply.”
+“Vaccha, the term ‘does not reappear’ does not apply.”

 “Tena hi, bho gotama, upapajjati ca na ca upapajjatī”ti?

-“Then, Venerable Gotama, does he both reappear and not reappear?”
+“Then, sir Gotama, does he both reappear and not reappear?”

 “Upapajjati ca na ca upapajjatīti kho, vaccha, na upeti”.

-“Vaccha, ‘both reappears and does not reappear’ does not apply.”
+“Vaccha, the term ‘both reappear and does not reappear’ does not apply.”

 “Tena hi, bho gotama, neva upapajjati na na upapajjatī”ti?

-“Then, Venerable Gotama, does he neither reappear nor not reappear?”
+“Then, sir Gotama, does he neither reappear nor not reappear?”

 “Neva upapajjati na na upapajjatīti kho, vaccha, na upeti”.

-“Vaccha, ‘neither reappears nor does not reappear’ does not apply.”
+“Vaccha, the term ‘neither reappear nor does not reappear’ does not apply.”

 “‘Evaṁ vimuttacitto pana, bho gotama, bhikkhu kuhiṁ upapajjatī’ti iti puṭṭho samāno ‘upapajjatīti kho, vaccha, na upetī’ti vadesi.
 ‘Tena hi, bho gotama, na upapajjatī’ti iti puṭṭho samāno ‘na upapajjatīti kho, vaccha, na upetī’ti vadesi.
 ‘Tena hi, bho gotama, upapajjati ca na ca upapajjatī’ti iti puṭṭho samāno ‘upapajjati ca na ca upapajjatīti kho, vaccha, na upetī’ti vadesi.
 ‘Tena hi, bho gotama, neva upapajjati na na upapajjatī’ti iti puṭṭho samāno ‘neva upapajjati na na upapajjatīti kho, vaccha, na upetī’ti vadesi.
 Etthāhaṁ, bho gotama, aññāṇamāpādiṁ, ettha sammohamāpādiṁ.
 Yāpi me esā bhoto gotamassa purimena kathāsallāpena ahu pasādamattā sāpi me etarahi antarahitā”ti.